Health Centre - Te Whare Waiora

 The school has three full time, fully qualified nurses.
 The nurses oversee the health and wellbeing of the students, administer medication to them in arrangement with parents/caregivers, and liaise with parents/caregivers, doctors, dentists and the Public Health Nurse as the need arises.

 As registered nurses we work in accordance with the New Zealand Nursing Council code of conduct, to offer a child/ youth friendly confidential service.
 Students using our services are assured of confidentiality.
-They are, however made aware of the “the three harms” that may result in our having to engage outside agencies to ensure their safety.
+They are, however made aware of the “the four harms” that may result in our having to engage outside agencies to ensure their safety.
 These “harms” are as follows:

 - Harm to self